Congratulations to all new parents and welcome to the children!

 General Policy for Infant Baptisms at St. Bernadette Roman Catholic Parish

 Parents seeking baptism should have at least a three-month history as registered and actively participating members of the parish prior to the Baptism.
 If registered in another parish and the grandparents of the infant to be baptized are registered parishioners of St. Bernadette, the parents must have a letter of permission from the pastor of their home parish.
 Parents are required to attend one personal interview with Shirley Smalley and attend a Baptism Preparation formation class.
-Please contact Nohemi Camou at 480-905-4432 to schedule your personal interview.
+Please contact Shirley at 480-905-4434 to schedule your interview.

 At St. Bernadette, the sacrament of Baptism is a community rite.
 It allows the Catholic community to welcome your baby into the family of the Church.
 For this reason, we may offer group baptisms.
 Baptisms are usually held on the 1st and 3rd Saturday of the month (exceptions will be considered) at 10:30 am.
 (Please refer to the baptismal schedule that will be presented at the personal interview for beginning Baptismal preparation.)